-A French celebratory, gluten free chocolate and almond cake, made extra special with a hint of Grand Marnier and topped with a festive glaze.
+A French celebratory, gluten free moist chocolate and almond cake, made extra special with a hint of Grand Marnier and topped with a festive glaze.

 Separate the eggs: place the 4 egg whites in a large clean bowl to whip them later.
 In another bowl, place the 3 egg yolks and whisk together with the sugar until light and creamy.
 Add the cornflour, vanilla and stir in the ground almonds.
 Add in the melted chocolate, alcohol if using, and mix together.
 Set aside at room temperature.